 Swarthmore College grants a semester of paid leave every fourth year to continuing members of the faculty whose appointments are in the ranks of Professor, Associate Professor, Assistant Professor or Instructor.
 Leaves may be granted as often as once in four years and are normally granted for a half-year at full salary or for a full year with as much as half-salary.
 Faculty members who take only a one-semester leave are expected to teach two courses in the other semester.

 A paid leave depends on the presentation of a definite program of research, writings, or other activity that demonstrates a faculty member's future contribution to the College.
 An application for leave includes a written proposal that summarizes both the aims and the results of the last Swarthmore leave, recent research activities, the relation of the proposed leave to ongoing scholarly goals, and an updated curriculum vitae.
 Faculty are expected to report on completed leaves.
-Applications for leave are solicited by the Provost each fall and are usually due September 15.
+Applications for leave are solicited by the Provost each fall.

 The College expects faculty members who receive leaves paid for wholly or in part by Swarthmore College to return to their teaching responsibilities at the College for at least one year after their sabbatical leave.
 The College expects faculty members who do not return to repay the College for the amount of their leave support.

 Second Semester Funding

 External funding: External applications provide an opportunity for faculty to focus research plans in ways that will be appreciated by your scholarly peers, to network with colleagues from whom you seek recommendations, and to remind others (e.g., on the review panels) of your noteworthy presence in your field.
 Assistance is available from the Sponsored Programs Office for faculty seeking external funding.
 If you are in a hard-to-fund discipline and are unable to find a suitable opportunity, the Sponsored Programs Office can confirm on your behalf if you have made a good faith effort to seek external funding.